Tanya Weinstein

 Tanya Weinstein (born in Saint-Petersburg, Russia) is a stage director, actress, and tutor.
-She is a co-founder and creative director of Skorokhod Venue as well as the International Theatrical Centre "Lyogkiye Lyudi".
+She is a co-founder and creative director of the Skorokhod Venue as well as the International Theatrical Centre "Lyogkiye Lyudi".
 She is a member of the Drama Instructors Guild and Stage Directors Guild.

-Tanya works with documentary theatre, verbatim theatre, contemporary dance, performance art.
-As the instructor in acting, psychophysical training and stage movement leads theater workshops in Russia and in Europe, heads classes in International Theatrical Centre "Lyogkiye Lyudi".
+Tanya works with documentary theatre, verbatim theatre, contemporary dance, and performance art.
+As an instructor in acting, psychophysical training and stage movement lead theater workshops in Russia and Europe, heads classes in International Theatrical Centre "Lyogkiye Lyudi".
 As a creative director, she chose the best projects and teams (international or local) to show the audience of Saint-Petersburg the most unusual, modern and beautiful performances.

+She is married to Alexander Weinstein and lives in Helsinki, Finland.